 However, evidence from the developing countries shows that universal assistance is a non-starter due to financial constraints (Ravallion, 2003).
 The Government of Uzbekistan, for example, discontinued its universal approach and opted for targeted assistance schemes due to a lack of resources (Micklewright & Mamie, 2005).
 South Africa, the most powerful economy in Sub-Saharan Africa, has attempted to establish a welfare state with universal assistance but it is struggling to establish programmes due to financial constraints (Jeter, 2002).
-Overbye (2005) seems to provide a solution by suggesting that developing countries could start with small and targeted schemes which helps different groups with different vulnerabilities to be targeted with different social protection programmes.
+Overbye (2005) seems to provide a solution by suggesting that developing countries could start with small and targeted schemes which could be extended overtime.
+He also advocates for a multi-sectoral approach which helps different groups with different vulnerabilities to be targeted with different social protection programmes.